-- Did the medical treatment measures fail to bring about any improvement?
+- Were the medical treatment measures without directional improvement?

 - If these three assessment questions can be answered with "yes", it can generally be assumed that the occupational activity is compulsory.

-- Influence of chemical substances: e.g. chromates, alkalis, solvents(turpentine, paint thinner), technical fats and oils (drilling oils, see below acne, occupational acne), plastics, dyes.
+- Exposure to chemical substances: e.g. chromates, alkalis, solvents(turpentine, paint thinner), technical fats and oils (drilling oils, see below acne, occupational acne), plastics, dyes.